Police: 74-year-old suspect planned Butler County robbery; gun, cash recovered

 Credit union employees said the robber had two bags, one of which carried a visible gun.

 Mayers said she took the license plate off the vehicle before the robbery and threw out a bag, clothing and mask she was wearing.
-Police were unable to find the clothing after tracking her route of travel after the robbery, which included a trip to Kohl's to try to return some jeans, according to the police report.
+Police were unable to find the clothing after tracking her route after the robbery, which included a trip to Kohl's to return some jeans, according to the police report.

 The sister told police Mayers was scammed out of thousands of dollars from someone online, according to the police report.
-The sister also sent information to detectives about a person she believe persuaded Mayers to send money to.
+The sister also sent information to detectives about a person to whom she believed persuaded Mayers to send money.

 "This person allegedly told Ann that they are with U.S. Customs," detectives wrote in the report.